VDA5050/VDA5050/VDA5050_EN.md

 - to enable the coordinated operation of heterogeneous mobile robot fleets from different manufacturers within a shared physical environment.
 - to provide a generic and domain independent set of interface definitions applicable to mobile robots with varying navigation principles, physical dimensions, load handling or manipulation capabilities, and autonomy levels.

-This document further establishes a conceptual foundation for coordinated multi robot systems.
-It outlines the required interaction logic and describes the expected behavior of mobile robots when participating in fleet level coordination and traffic related processes.
-Its use remains entirely voluntary and does not impose any binding obligations.

 ## 3.2 Exclusions
 This specification does not address the following topics: